OpenQuantumDesign/oqd-trical/docs/explanation/hamiltonian_construction/matrix_elements.md

 Let's consider a transition from level 0 to 1 in an ion with nuclear spin $I$ and associated quantum numbers: $M_i, J_i, F_i$; these are the magnetization (a.k.a. $m_F$), spin-orbital, and total angular momentum quantum numbers.
 Also, let $q = M_2 - M_1$, the change in magnetization quantum number in the transiton.

-/// tab | Dipole Transitions
+/// tab | Electric Dipole Transitions

 For dipole transitions, $q$ can be $0, \pm 1$, each of which corresponds to a required polarization $\hat{q}$: